cybertraining-dsc/sp21-599-359/project/index.md

 ### 1.1.
 De novo molecular design

-Deep learning (DL) is finding new uses in developing novel chemical structures.
-Methods that employ variational autoencoders (VAE) have been used to generate new chemical structures by 1) encoding input string molecule structures, 2) reparametrizing the underlying latent variables and then 3) searching for viable solutions in the latent space, by using methods such as Bayesian optimizations.
-An ultimate step involves decoding the results back into simplified molecular-input line-entry system (SMILES) notation, for recovery of molecular descriptors.
-Variations to this involve using generative adversarial networks (GAN), as subnetworks in the architecture, to generate the new chemical structures [^8].
+Deep learning (DL) is finding uses in developing novel chemical structures.
+Methods that employ variational autoencoders (VAE) have been used to generate new chemical structures.
+Approaches have involved encoding input string molecule structures, then reparametrizing the underlying latent variables, before searching for viable solutions in the latent space by using methods such as Bayesian optimizations.
+The results are then decoded back into simplified molecular-input line-entry system (SMILES) notation, for recovery of molecular descriptors.
+Variations to this method involve using generative adversarial networks (GAN)s, as subnetworks in the architecture, to generate the new chemical structures [^8].

-Other methods for developing new chemical structures include use of recurrent neural networks (RNN) to generate new valid SMILES strings, after training the RNNs on copious quantities of known SMILES datasets.
-The RNNs use probability distributions learned from training sets, to generate new strings that correspond to new molecular structures [^13].
+Other approaches for developing new chemical structures involve recurrent neural networks (RNN), to generate new valid SMILES strings, after training the RNNs on copious quantities of known SMILES datasets.
+The RNNs use probability distributions learned from training sets, to generate new strings that correspond to molecular structures [^13].
 Variations to this approach incorporate reinforcement learning to reward models for new chemical structures, while punishing them for undesirable results [^16].

 ## 1.2.
 Bioactivity prediction